andreinocenti/laravel-file-s3-like/README.md

     <tr>
         <td>save(string $repository): <a href="#diskfile">DiskFile</a></td>
         <td>
-            Upload and update the file on the space disk, purge cache and return the file url.
+            Upload and update the file on the storage disk.
+            For <b>Spaces</b>: Purges the CDN cache.
+            For <b>GCS</b>: Same as upload (GCS requires different API for CDN invalidation).
-            If a file with the same name already exists, it will be overwritten and  the cache will be purged.
+            If a file with the same name already exists, it will be overwritten.
-            If it is a new file, it will only be uploaded.
             If $filename is empty, the name of the file will be aUUID hash.
         </td>
     </tr>